ArtyDaSmarty/UFTracker/README.md

 ```

 AWS credentials can be supplied through standard AWS environment variables or IAM role configuration.
+You can also configure backend, bucket, and prefix from the in-app Storage page, which saves settings to `storage_settings.json`.

 ## Data Files

 - `relationship_data.json`: tracker records
 - `saved_hashes.json`: reserved/generated IDs
 - `users.json`: login accounts and roles
+- `storage_settings.json`: saved storage backend settings